How to Enjoy and Not Indulge This Thanksgiving

 Brown rice or quinoa will increase your satiety because of the protein and fiber content.
 It may also improve the nutrient content of your meals providing more vitamins and minerals than starch filled white rice.

 A Thanksgiving meal isn’t complete without some form of fried vegetable.
 Yet again.
 These are items we’re just used to seeing, not that we necessarily crave.
 So why not put a healthy twist on those calorie-dense, fat-loaded staples?

 Roasting vegetables like carrots rather than glazing them with sugar and butter is a quick and delicious way to cut down on the fat and carbs.
-Carrots are nutrient-dense and provide a decent amount of vitamin C and A , both of which are vital for immune health, a great addition for this time of year.
+Carrots are nutrient-dense and may provide a decent amount of vitamin C and A, both of which can help with immune health, a great addition for this time of year.*

 Steaming vegetables is a quick way to cut down on calories without losing flavor.
 Stewing vegetables like tomatoes and okra, rather than frying them, is a great alternative for these side dishes.

 Thanksgiving may be the perfect time to start some new food-related traditions.
 With chronic disease on the rise and the growth of knowledge regarding dietary causes, why not make a Thanksgiving ritual of healthy foods?

 It can be fun to research and create new dishes.
 Make it a goal to find new ingredients you’ve never tried, like new fruits or vegetables.
 You can add a new dish to the meal each year and within a short time you have loads of nutrient-dense sides to choose from.
 Now you have a healthy meal and memories from finding and preparing them with family.

 Eat a diet high in fruits and vegetables to keep your immune system stronger.

 There are some additional steps you can take to prevent indulging while still enjoying your Thanksgiving meal.